cjphawes/restaurant-booking-system/README.md

 ```

 ### Mistakes
-There were seven mistakes while committing to Github.
+There were eight mistakes while committing to Github.
 - **022d1c5** - "feat:remove template views & add func for update rbookings" _Supposed to be_: "feat:remove template views & add func for update bookings"
 - **e7a764c** - "add migrations" _Supposed to be_: "maint:add migrations"
 - **6372021** - "add js for form function" _Supposed to be_: "feat:add js for form function"